SittYan15/Contra_TPS_GDD_FinalProject/README.md

 - Press Play in the editor or build the game from File > Build Settings.
 - If you want to download the character .fbx files, open the .txt file in the Assets/Character folder and download it from my Google Drive Link in the .txt file.

+# 🎮 Play
+- Download and extract the file based on your OS from this link (https://sittyanhtun.itch.io/contra-tps).
+- You don't need to install anything, just extract and double-click on the app file.

 # 🎮 Usage
 Open the game from the built executable or run it inside Unity Editor.